benwilcock/pcf-spring-cloud-services-demo/README.md

 Thu 24 Nov 2016 10:58:14 GMT
 ````

-This is the `covers-consumer` using a fallback method to provide a reduced set of covers because it thinks the `covers-service` is unavailable.
+This is the `cover-client` using a fallback method to provide a reduced set of covers because it thinks the `cover-service` is unavailable.

 ## Demo Highlights

 1. The config of the microservices is fully externalised (12factor style) and can be refreshed at any time without having to restart the application.
 If the config changes in Git [here](https://github.com/benwilcock/app-config/blob/master/covers-service.yml), the changes can be applied while the service is still running simply by calling the `/refresh` endpoint.
 This endpoint is automatically added by Spring Boot.

     ````bash
-    $ curl -X POST covers-service.<your-pcf-domain-name>/refresh
+    $ curl -X POST -d "" cover-service.<your-pcf-domain-name>/refresh
     ````

     This is standard Spring Cloud Config functionality.
-What's special about this is that if you have 100 running service instances, a single POST to `/refresh` on just one instance is all you need to change the configuration for all running instances without restarting.
-Pretty neat hey?
+What's special about this is that if you have 100 running service instances, a single POST to `/refresh` on just one of those instances is all you need to refresh the configuration for all 100 running instances without restarting.
+Pretty neat hah?

 2. The location of other services is discovered via a registry of logical names.
-As an example of this, the `covers-consumer` is using a logical name to discover a reference to the `covers-service` using the registry.
+As an example of this, the `cover-client` is using a logical name to discover a reference to the `cover-service` using the registry.
 There are no hard-coded endpoints.

     ````java
     URI uri = URI.create("//COVERS-SERVICE/covers");